qianfeng2/detREC_program/README.md

 ### Required softwares
-- MAFFT used to align the third partial sequence to another two aligned partial sequences(https://mafft.cbrc.jp/alignment/software/)
+- MAFFT used to align one sequence to another two pre_aligned sequences (https://mafft.cbrc.jp/alignment/software/)
 - seqkit used to concatenate the two segments for each triple (https://bioinf.shenwei.me/seqkit/download/)
+- Python
+-- Require modules for Python 2 user:
+-- Require modules for Python 3 user:

+### Optional softwares (only used for simulation section)
-- Msprime used to generate arbitrary phylogenetic tree.(optional, only used for simulation section)(https://msprime.readthedocs.io/en/stable/installation.html)
+- Msprime [optional, only used for simulation section] used to generate one arbitrary phylogenetic tree (https://msprime.readthedocs.io/en/stable/installation.html)
+- Snakemake
+- INDELible
 - Python modules
-* Python2 user:
-* Python 3 user:

 ### Required Input File
 - Patial alignment produced by JHMM (please see MZmosaic folder)
-- Patial alignment produced by JHMM (please see MZmosaic folder)
+- Input fasta format biological sequences

 ### Creating Input File
 #### Required